BLOG

 MPU + Linux

-At Very, our preferred Linux solution is Nerves, an IoT-specific platform written in Elixir that lets us build custom Linux systems.
-Nerves enables us to have a baseline target system up and running in a matter of weeks, and we can create a minimum viable product (MVP) in less than six months for many projects.
+At Very, we’ve worked with many Linux solutions like Nerves, an IoT-specific platform written in Elixir, however as technology changes and grows, we also grow.
+Most recently Very has been implementing Yocto, which, like Nerves, helps developers create custom Linux-based systems, primarily for embedded devices.
+Yocto is an open-source project which can help developers build on the project for their own needs and provide feedback to help create an overall better platform.
+Using Yocto enables us to have a baseline target system up and running in a matter of weeks, and we can create a minimum viable product (MVP) in less than six months for many projects.

 MCU + Embedded C/RTOS